-We prepare a current base case and up to eight alternative simulations at least once a quarter and report the analysis to the Board of Directors.
-In addition, more frequent forecasts may be produced when interest rates are particularly uncertain or when other business conditions or strategy analysis so dictate.
+We prepare a current base case and alternative simulations at least once a quarter and report the analysis to the ALCO and Board of Directors.
+In addition, more frequent forecasts are produced when the direction or degree of change in interest rates are particularly uncertain to evaluate the impact of balance sheet strategies or when other business conditions so dictate.

-The statement of condition is subject to quarterly testing for up to eight alternative interest rate shock possibilities to indicate the inherent interest rate risk.
-Average interest rates are shocked by +/ - 100, 200, 300, and 400 basis points ("bp"), although we may elect not to use particular scenarios that we determine are impractical in the current rate environment.
-It is our goal to structure the balance sheet so that net interest-earnings at risk over a twelve-month period and the economic value of equity at risk do not exceed policy guidelines at the various interest rate shock levels.
+The statement of condition is subject to quarterly testing for alternative interest rate shock possibilities to indicate the inherent interest rate risk.
+Average interest rates are shocked by +/-100, 200, 300, and 400 basis points ("bp"), although we may elect not to use particular scenarios that we determine are impractical in the current rate environment.
+It is our goal to structure the balance sheet so that net interest-earnings at risk over a 12-month period and the economic value of equity at risk do not exceed policy guidelines at the various interest rate shock levels.

-At December 31, 2023, we were in an asset sensitive position.
-Management continuously strives to reduce higher costing fixed rate funding instruments, while increasing assets that are more fluid in their repricing.
-An asset sensitive position, theoretically, is favorable in a rising rate environment since more assets than liabilities will reprice in a given time frame as interest rates rise.
-Similarly, a liability sensitive position, theoretically, is favorable in a declining interest rate environment since more liabilities than assets will reprice in a given time frame as interest rates decline.
+At December 31, 2024, the net interest income simulation analysis indicated that the Bank is in an asset sensitive position in all falling rate scenarios and is in a liability sensitive position in all rising rate scenarios.
+Overall, falling rate scenarios indicate a fairly balanced profile.
+An asset sensitive position, theoretically, is favorable in a rising rate environment since more assets than liabilities will re-price in a given time frame as interest rates rise.
+Similarly, a liability sensitive position, theoretically, is favorable in a declining interest rate environment since more liabilities than assets will re-price in a given time frame as interest rates decline.
 Management works to maintain a consistent spread between yields on assets and costs of deposits and borrowings, regardless of the direction of interest rates.